k3s-io/docs/docs/installation/airgap.md

 #### SELinux RPM

-If you intend to deploy K3s with SELinux enabled, you will need also install the appropiate k3s-selinux RPM on all nodes.
+If you intend to deploy K3s with SELinux enabled, you will need also install the appropriate k3s-selinux RPM on all nodes.
 The latest version of the RPM can be found [here](https://github.com/k3s-io/k3s-selinux/releases/latest).
 For example, on CentOS 8:

 ```bash
 On internet accessible machine: